RezaJF/hess/README.md

 [Input file format](#input_file_format).

-After executing the command above, 4 files will be created for each chromosome, taking up ~10MB of space for the entire genome.
+After executing the command above, 4 files will be created for each chromosome (i.e. 88 files in total), taking up ~10MB of space for the entire genome.
 Here's an example obtained for chromosome 22.

 * step1\_chr22.info.gz - contains the information of each locus (start and end positions,  number of SNPs, rank of LD matrices, sample size)